Pipetto-crypto/androBox/README.md

 wine64 - Run a Windows x86_64 program through box64

-wine - Run a Windows x86 program through box86
+wine - Run a Windows x86 program through box86, use -w option to run winetricks

 More to come in the nearby future